 If you lived in a residence hall over the summer

-Provide a letter from the Residence Life Office showing your move-in and move-out dates.
+Provide a letter from the Residential Life Office showing your move-in and move-out dates.

 If you stayed at your fraternity or sorority house

 You’ll need a copy of your lease and a verification letter on official house letterhead that states where you lived, the dates you lived there and your lease terms.
 The letter must be written by either your house parent or president.
 Note: if you moved into your residence earlier than the start date on your lease, it is your responsibility to provide a letter confirming your actual move-in date.
 The letter must be notarized by the house manager or chapter president.

 Proof of Taxable Income

 Proof of taxable income requires you to submit your pay stubs and work schedules for the summer months.
 This income must be earned in Missouri.
 It doesn’t matter where in Missouri you earn your income, so long as it’s in the state.

 You’ll need to have earned at least $3,000 of taxable income during your qualifying 12-month period.
 There are deadlines for earning the $3,000 depending on your qualifying period.
 These are:

 - Fall Semester – Sept.
 1